scania-digital-design-system/tegel/core/src/components/dropdown/readme.md

 ### `reset() => Promise<void>`

-Method that resets the Dropdown.
+Method that resets the Dropdown, marks all children as non-selected and resets the value to null.

 #### Returns